Anne Chapman (missionary): Life

 Chapman and her husband gave hospitality to early European explorers passing through on the route between Tauranga and the centre of the North Island.
 The most notable explorers and botanists who were assisted were John Carne Bidwell, Ernst Dieffenbach, and William Colenso.
+Anne generally stayed at the mission while her husband travelled, but she was probably the first European woman to see the Pink and White Terraces at Rotomahana.

 In the second volume of J.D.
 Hooker's Flora Novae-Zelandiae (Flowerless Plants, 1855) there are records of the following seaweeds from "Maketu, Chapman": Ectocarpus, Polysiphonia, Champia, Nitophyllum, Plocamium, Gigartina, Ceramium, and Callithamnion.
 Anne Chapman may have played a part in collecting these.